rverbio/android-sdk/README.md

 **Overriding the Default Settings**

 You can initialize Rverbio with a RverbioOptions object, setting up defaults as you like.
-In version 1.0 of the SDK, the only default you can set is whether a screenshot is taken when the user initiates a feedback request:
+In version 0.7.0 of the SDK, you can set whether a screenshot is taken when the user initiates a feedback request (default is true), and if debug logging is enabled (default is false):

     RverbioOptions options = new RverbioOptions();
     options.setAttachScreenshotEnabled(false);
+	options.setDebugMode(true);

     Rverbio.initialize(this, options);